kinoraw/kinoraw_tools/README.md

 <img align="center" width="500px" src="/imgs/kinoraw_addon.png">

+    Every panel can be switched visible/invisible in the addon preferences panel.

 ### Clone the repo (DEVELOPMENT VERSION)

 You can clone the addon directly in the blender addons folder, i.e: in my ubuntu computer i had to do: